Joy Omewa

-Joy Omewa Ogochukwu (born 1 December 2002) is a Nigerian footballer who currently plays for Fortuna Hjørring in the A-Liga.
+Joy Ogochukwu Omewa (born 1 December 2002) is a Nigerian footballer who plays as a forward for Damallsvenskan club BK Häcken and the Nigeria women's national football team.

 Club career

 Omewa's professional career began in her home country of Nigeria with Confluence Queens prior to arriving in Østerbro, joining B.93 in April 2021 as a collaborative effort between the two clubs.
 She made her debut for the club on 3 April 2021 in a 0–1 defeat to AaB.
 During her time with the club, she would make nine appearances while scoring three goals.

 In November 2021, Omewa was sold to fellow Danish club Fortuna Hjørring in the Kvindeligaen, the top-flight of women's football in Denmark.
 During the 2024–25 season, she set herself apart with her scoring efforts, netting 14 goals and four assists in only 17 league games by mid-April.
-By the end of the 2024–25 season, both her and the club won a domestic double—capturing both the Danish Women's League and the Women's Cup.
-On 13 June 2025, she was recognized as Player of the Season in the Danish Women's League for her performance.
+By the end of the 2024–25 season, both her and the club won a domestic double—capturing the Danish Women's League and the Women's Cup.
+On 13 June 2025, she was recognised as Player of the Season in the Danish Women's League for her performance.

+On 27 January 2026, Omewa was signed by Women's Super League 2 club Nottingham Forest until the end of the 2025–26 season.
+She made her debut for the club on 1 February, starting the game and scoring one goal in a 5–1 loss to Birmingham City.
+Nottingham Forest confirmed on 3 June that she would depart the club at the end of the season.

+Omewa signed with Swedish club BK Häcken on 20 July 2026, signing a three-year contract through to June 2029.

 International career

-Omewa has been called up to the Nigerian U-17 and U-20 squads.
+Omewa has previously been called up to the Nigerian U-17 and U-20 squads.
+She made her senior debut for Nigeria on 24 October 2025, coming on as a substitute in Nigeria's 2–0 away victory over Benin in a 2026 Women's Africa Cup of Nations qualifier.
+She scored her first and second goals for the national team on 8 June 2026 in a 3–0 win over Senegal in a friendly.